-Details of the Members of the Partnership at 31 March 2019 are shown on page 4 of the annual accounts.
+Details of the Members of the Partnership at 31 March 2019 are shown on page 2 of the annual accounts.

+Approved on behalf of Strathclyde Partnership for Transport and signed on their behalf.
-Martin Bartos Chair

-Gordon Maclennan Chief Executive
+Martin Bartos Chair XX XXXXX 2019 Gordon Maclennan Chief Executive XX XXXXX 2019 Valerie Davidson Assistant Chief Executive XX XXXXX 2019

-Valerie Davidson

-Assistant Chief Executive